 Automatic stabilizers: These are changes in government taxes and spending that happen automatically when economic conditions change.
 When economic growth slows, spending on unemployment benefits and Medicaid increase because more people are eligible.
 Similarly, a slowdown in GDP leads to a reduction in tax rates that help to boost personal consumption spending.

-The Hutchins Center FIM doesn’t include any government spending multipliers.
-It measures the first order effects of government policy on GDP, but not any second-round effects whereby higher GDP in one year stimulates hiring which then boosts GDP further in later years.
+The Hutchins Center FIM doesn’t include government spending multipliers.
+It measures the first order effects of government policy on GDP, but not any second round effects whereby higher GDP in one year stimulates hiring, which then boosts GDP further in later years.
 Nor does it include potential offsets from monetary policy.
 For example, a surge in government spending when unemployment rates are low could induce the Federal Reserve to raise interest rates, a response that might undo the effects captured by the FIM.

 INTERPRETING THE HUTCHINS CENTER FIM

-As noted above, when FIM is positive, the government is contributing to real GDP growth, and when it is negative, it is subtracting from it.
-In order to calculate the contribution of government policy to the economy, however, it is necessary to specify a counterfactual; in other words, we need to know what the effects of a particular set of policies are compared to some alternative.
-The counterfactual assumed by the FIM is that taxes and spending rise with potential GDP–the level of output that would be obtained if the economy were at full employment.
-A positive FIM value, indicates that fiscal policy is expansionary in the sense that it is pushing GDP growth above potential growth.
+As noted above, when the FIM is positive, the government is contributing to real GDP growth, and when it is negative, it is subtracting from it.
+In order to calculate the contribution of government policy to the economy, however, it is necessary to specify a counterfactual; in other words, we need to compare the effects of a particular set of policies to some alternative.
+The counterfactual assumed by the FIM is that taxes and spending rise with potential GDP—the level of output that would occur if the economy were at full employment.
+A positive FIM value indicates that fiscal policy is expansionary in the sense that it is pushing GDP growth above potential growth.
 When the FIM is negative, policy is contractionary in the sense that it is lowering real GDP growth relative to potential growth.

 Under this framework, the Fiscal Impact would be zero or neutral—neither dragging nor boosting growth—when inflation-adjusted government purchases, taxes, and transfers are growing with potential GDP.